Venue: Council Chamber, Civic Centre, Home Gardens, Dartford, Kent, DA1 1DR

 To receive apologies for absence

-The Mayor will announce her decision as to whether there are any urgent items.
+The Mayor will announce his decision as to whether there are any urgent items.

-To set the level of expenditure for Dartford Borough Council capital and revenue budgets for 2013/2014, approve the level of rents chargeable for Housing Revenue Account dwellings for 2013/2014, agree the level of Council Tax for Dartford Borough in its parished and unparished areas, to approve the Pay Policy Statement for 2013/2014, and to determine sundry related matters.
+To set the level of expenditure for Dartford Borough Council capital and revenue budgets for 2012/2013, to approve the level of rents chargeable for Housing Revenue Account dwellings for 2012/2013, to agree the level of Council Tax for Dartford Borough in its parished and unparished areas, to approve the Pay Policy Statement for 2012/13, and to determine sundry related matters.

-The General Assembly of the Council considered a report which set out the Council’s capital and revenue budgets for 2013/2014.
-The report, which included the revenue and capital estimates, identified the level of precepts for Kent County Council, the Kent Police and Crime Commissioner, Kent Fire and Rescue and the Town and Parish Councils within the Borough.
+The General Assembly of the Council considered a report which set out the Council’s capital and revenue budgets for 2012/2013.
+The report, which included the revenue and capital estimates, identified the level of precepts for Kent County Council, the Kent Police Authority, Kent Fire and Rescue and the Town and Parish Councils within the Borough.

-Members were asked to set the level of expenditure for Dartford Borough Council Capital and Revenue Budgets for 2013/14, to approve the level of rents chargeable for Housing Revenue Account dwellings for 2013/14, to agree the level of Council Tax for Dartford Borough in its parished and unparished areas, and to determine sundry related matters.
-Members were also asked to approve the Council’s Pay Policy Statement.
+Members were asked to set the level of expenditure for Dartford Borough Council Capital and Revenue Budgets for 2012/13, to approve the level of rents chargeable for Housing Revenue Account dwellings for 2012/13, to agree the level of Council Tax for Dartford Borough in its parished and unparished areas, and to determine sundry related matters.
+Members were also asked to approve the Council’s Pay Policy Statement and proposals for restructuring the organisation following changes within the senior management structure.

 In accordance with Standing Order 16(4), a motion was proposed, seconded and carried, to allow extra time for Leaders of the Political Groups to deliver their speeches on the Budget report.